‘Saturday Afternoon’ by Fred Yates 1953. To see more of the artist’s work visit https://fredyates.wordpress.com

 Charlie Webb and the ‘Champions of England’.

 Albion won the Southern League 1st Division In 1909/10 and then went on to capture their first, and to date only, major trophy.
-The season-opening Charity Shield was, at that time contested between the champions of the Football League and the Southern League.
+The season-opening Charity Shield game was, at that time contested between the champions of the Football League and the Southern League.

 On their return to Brighton after the win, fans packed the area around the train station to welcome their heroes home.
 The local Sussex Daily News suggested that Albion could now be dubbed ‘Champions of England’.